micro-os-plus/diag-trace-xpack/README.md

 For other build systems, consider the following details:

-#### Source files

-The source file to be added to the build is:

-- `src/trace.cpp`

 #### Include folders

-The header folder to be included in the build is:
+The following folders should be passed to the compiler during the build:

 - `include`